paytweed/unity-bridge/README.md

 1. tweedJsSDK.jslib - The module that is forming the channel Unity -> Browser
 2. TweedUnityHandler.cs - The file that gives the Unity the Tweed functionality and gets the data from the browser (Browswer -> Unity)

-The inject.sh script will put the files in the right paths of the example.
+The deploy.sh script will put the files in the right paths of the example.

 # Architecture
 [TweedUnityHandler.cs] -> [tweedJsSDK.jslib] -> [tweedIntegration.js]